Preparing for a Job Search

 - Send applications to district central offices (many now have applications available on line).

 - Attend job fairs.

 - Follow up on each submission with a personal call or email to remind the district of your interest and check on your status.

 - Find out as much as you can about the school prior to the interview.
 Do research online to get information about the school report, curriculum, enrollment, philosophy, and priorities on the administration and faculty.

-- Rehearse an interview with a friend or colleague.
-You may also arrange to conduct a mock interview at the Career Services Center.
+- You may also wish to take advantage of the job search training videos available at the University Advising & Career Development Center.
 Many school districts require you to teach a sample lesson to a faculty panel.
 Anticipate questions you may be asked such as:

 - What is your philosophy of teaching?

 - How are you best suited for this position, for this school?

 - What experiences have you had that prepare you for this position?

 - How do you handle classroom management issues?